Speed and Velocity

 An introduction to special relativity

-Albert Einstein published his theory of special relativity in 1905.
+Albert Einstein published his special theory of relativity in 1905.
 The theory challenged the conventional views of the day concerning the relationship between space and time.
 Instead of the Galilean relativity, in which time is absolute and the structure of space has a fixed three three-dimensional geometry, Einstein described a four-dimensional space-time continuum.

 In this space-time continuum, the three spatial dimensions (left-right, up-down, and backwards-forwards) are inextricably linked with time, which becomes the fourth dimension.
 Space and time are no longer regarded as separate physical constructs.
 Physicists could now describe any event or physical phenomenon in terms of its location within the space-time continuum.